nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Trying React Native First

 I'm not a Swift person.
-I had experience working with Swift, and honestly, I didn't enjoy it much, the language felt very similar to TypeScript (in terms of syntax) and Rust (in terms of certain semantics), but I found Swift ergonomically frustrating, especially coming from async-heavy ecosystems like JS or Go.
+I had experience working with Swift, and honestly, I didn't enjoy it much.
+The syntax reminded me of TypeScript, but some of the concurrency and state handling felt closer to Rust.
+I found Swift frustrating to write, especially compared to languages like Go or TypeScript where async code flows more naturally.

-For my application, I initially reached for React Native or Expo, hoping to reuse my web development experience and pub in a player UI from existing templates.
+I initially reached for React Native or Expo, hoping to reuse my web development experience and pub in a player UI from existing templates.
 Building the playback UI was straightforward; there are numerous open-source examples and tutorial videos on building good-looking music players that fit my needs.

-But when it came to accessing the file system and syncing cloud files, I hit major roadblocks.
-Libraries like `expo-filesystem` supported basic file picking, but recursive traversal over deeply nested iCloud directories often failed or even caused app crashes.
+Accessing the file system and syncing cloud files hit major roadblocks: libraries like `expo-filesystem` supported basic file picking, but recursive traversal over deeply nested iCloud directories often failed or even caused app crashes.
 This made it clear that a JavaScript-based approach introduced more complexity than just working with Apple's native APIs, even if it meant a steeper learning curve.

-iOS sandboxing prevents apps from reading files without explicit user permission, which meant React Native couldn't access external folders reliably, one of the key reasons I had to switch to native APIs.

-Swift-native APIs gave me more control over iCloud file access compared to React Native, especially when managing security-scoped bookmarks and user permissions.
+iOS sandboxing prevents apps from reading files without explicit user permission, which meant React Native couldn't access external folders reliably.
+Switching to Swift gave me more control over iCloud file access and sandboxed permissions.

 ### Switching to SwiftUI

 I went with SwiftUI instead of UIKit or storyboards because I wanted a clean and declarative UI layer that would stay out of the way while I focused on domain logic and data synchronization.
 With modern features like async/await and integration with Swift Actors, I found it easier to manage data flow and concurrency.
-SwiftUI also definitely made it easier to structure the app into isolated ViewModel components, which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek, they could generate pure UI code or data binding code without introducing messy interdependencies.
+SwiftUI also definitely made it easier to structure the app into isolated ViewModel components, which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek.
+They could generate pure UI code or data binding code without introducing messy interdependencies.

-I was pleasantly surprised by how far Swift had come, particularly with async/await and its updated SwiftUI syntax.
-This shift made Swift feel closed to modern TypeScript, it made the transition smoother and allowed me to focus more on architecture and domain logic, rather than low-level UI boilerplate.

 ## App Architecture and Data Model